GoogleCloudPlatform/professional-services-data-validator/samples/bq_utils/README.md

 ## Dataset-level

-Currently, we do not natively support validations of an entire BQ dataset yet.
+We do not natively support validations of an entire BQ dataset.
 This is a workaround to execute this task.

 This script will run validations on all the BigQuery tables within a provided dataset **as long as the table names match between source and target datasets.**